 Within the first mile of hiking, though, the landscape changes.
 Calero has some of the region's most attractive woodlands, plus grassy hilltops with outstanding views of the surounding hills, the Almaden Valley, and the Morgan Hill area.
 Compared to the parks even a short distance to the north, Calero has a much more remote feel; the views of suburbs have been replaced with views of farmland and unpopulated hills.

 Calero has much different scenery than most other parks in the Santa Cruz Mountains — the rolling grassy hills studded with oaks look more like the East Bay than the peninsula.
 It's a nice change.
 Among the park's rolling hills are lots of interesting little valleys — each turn of the trail seems to bring a new environment and a new vista.
 The scenery comes with a price, though, as most of the trails are old ranch roads with lots of up-and-down, much of it a little on the steep side.

-The Bald Hills Loop is the best way to see all of Calero's varied environments: with grassy rolling hills dotted with oaks, open woodland, dense forests, and a ridge with sweeping panoramic views, this feels like an epic hike although it's not actually that long.
+The Bald Peaks Loop is the best way to see all of Calero's varied environments: with grassy rolling hills dotted with oaks, open woodland, dense forests, and a ridge with sweeping panoramic views, this feels like an epic hike although it's not actually that long.

 Calero gets really hot during the summer.
 If the day's forecast high is above 85°, the park will be too hot for hiking and should be avoided.
 Even under the best conditions this loop is surprisingly exhausting.

 In winter, some of the trails, especially the Sepenteine Loop Trail, have patches of mud.